Guidance for UK businesses on rules for selling services to Italy.

 The authoritative source for Italian market regulations is the Italian government.
 This guidance links to official Italian sources wherever possible.

-Italian trade and services regulations
+Trade and services regulations in Italy

 If you are a UK business offering services in Italy, you will need to follow Italian regulations about: